FTi130/Avatar-DigitalHumanModeling/Digital Human Modeling.md

 4- Rigging
 5- Exporting

-We will go through some of this steps using several software packages.
-The
+I will go through some of this steps using several software packages that is used in a real-world production.

 ## 2.1 Formats and Software